YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

    OF[F]

-* A FREEZE -OFF which turns off a FREEZE -ONLINE -AUTORELEASE produces a OFRZNOTHELD warning to indicate that the freeze was automatically released and therefore did not protect whatever concurrent actions it was intended to guard.
+* A FREEZE OFF which turns off a FREEZE ONLINE AUTORELEASE produces a OFRZNOTHELD warning to indicate that the freeze was automatically released and therefore did not protect whatever concurrent actions it was intended to guard.

-* When used with -OVERRIDE, -OFF stops a freeze operation set by a process with a different userid.
+* When used with OVERRIDE, OFF stops a freeze operation set by a process with a different userid.

-* Incompatible with: -ON, -RECORD
+* Incompatible with: ON, RECORD

 ~~~~
 -ON